esciencecenter-digital-skills/lesson-model-coupling/episodes/03-muscle-connect.md

 - Identify the inputs and outputs of your submodel and link them to ports
 - Recognize the Submodel Execution Loop structure in your code
-- Learn to connect your own model to the MUSCLE3 library
+- Learn to connect a simple model to the MUSCLE3 library

 :::